Warship Wednesday Oct. 7, 2015: Los Submarinos!

 The Type VIIC design was the backbone and icon of the U-boat force, with 568 commissioned from 1940 to 1945.
 For instance, the submarine in Das Boot, U-96, was a VIIC.

-Commissioned 5 June 1941, on the cusp of the invasion of the Soviet Union, U-573 completed four combat patrols in an eight-month period between 15 September 1941 and 2 May 1942.
+Commissioned 5 June 1941, on the cusp of the invasion of the Soviet Union, U-573 completed four combat patrols in eight months between 15 September 1941 and 2 May 1942.
 Spending 119 days at sea, her inaugural skipper, Kptlt.
 Heinrich Heinsohn, helmed the vessel the whole time.

 The city of Landeck in Tyrol adopted the submarine within the then-popular sponsorship program (Patenschaftsprogramm), organizing gifts and holidays for the crew, earning her the honorary name “U-573 Landeck,” and she carried that town’s coat of arms briefly.